evan-paul-carey/deep-learning-workshop/README.md

 ## Introduction and software installation video
 Please watch this video for a brief introduction and instructions on how to prepare your computer for the workshop.
 We will be using Python and Tensorflow (no GPU required, you can run on a laptop) for this course.
 You have the option of setting up a local install of Tensorflow via Anaconda, or you can use the google colab cloud environment which requires a google account, but no setup on your computer.

+## Course materials
+All course materials will be posted prior to Monday morning at 6 AM pacific time.